Home Medical Devices Biosensors Market Size, Share & Growth Graph by 2034

 Frequently Asked Questions (FAQs)

-The global biosensors market size was valued at USD 28.22 billion in 2024.
+The global biosensors market size is estimated at USD 32.92 billion in 2026.

-The key players in the global biosensors market include Sensirion AG Switzerland, Bayer AG, Abbott, Biosensor International Group, Ltd, Xsensio, Lucentix SA, Ascensia Diabetes Care Holdings AG, Medtronic.
+Leading market participants include Sensirion AG, Bayer AG, Abbott, Biosensors International Group, Ltd., Xsensio SA, Lucentix SA, Ascensia Diabetes Care Holdings AG, Medtronic plc.